kuanrcl/MySQL_Test_Drive/Lab3/Readme.md

 Poke around the data and find out answers to these questions:

+2a.
+Copy and paste the following SQL statement in the **Query 1** window, click the highlighted icon to run the SQL

 * How many types of fruits the stores sell?
 ```
 select distinct fruit from demo.fruitmart;